 - Align the financial success of the company with the financial interests of the executive

-- Avoid situations where the executive's interests are contrary to the long-term survival of the company
+- Avoid situations where the executive's interests are contrary to the long-term survival and success of the company

 - Promote growth while discouraging reckless risk taking

 - Shield the executive from legal action that reasonably stems from the day-to-day activities of the company, while still holding them accountable for misconduct or criminal activities

 The line between some of these interests is very fine, indeed.
 Reaching an executive agreement that incentivizes company growth while protecting it from liability requires skilled negotiation, lots of experience from prior cases, a thorough understanding of the industry and the risks inherent to it, and intense preparation.